aphp/edsnlp/docs/tutorials/quick-examples.md

 If you are

-- Developping a new pipeline
+- Developping a new component
-- Testing various inputs on an existing pipeline
+- Testing various inputs on an existing component
 - ...

 you might want to quickly apply a pipeline and display the output `doc` in a comprehensible way.